lostintangent/spaces/README.md

 ## Founders

 The first person that joins a space becomes it's founder.
-A founder is simply a member of the space, who has the following set of special privledges:
+A founder is simply a member of the space, who can perform the following special capabilities:

-1. They can clear the history of the space's chat channel
+1. Clearing the history of the space's chat channel
-1. They can toggle the public/private status of the space
+1. Toggling the public/private status of the space
-1. They can edit the space's readme
+1. Editing the space's readme
-1. They can block other members from the space
+1. Blocking/unblocking other members from the space
+1. Inviting the entire space into a Live Share session (e.g. as opposed to individual members)

 Since a space might have multiple people that need to administer it, a founder can give other members "founder" status, which automatically gives them the aforementioned privledges.
 To do this, you can simply right-click a member and select the `Promote to Founder` action.